 977.29.
 The Heads of State and Government also welcomed the outcome document of the high-level meeting on the Realization of the Millennium Development Goals and other internationally agreed development goals for persons with disabilities: "The Way Forward, a disability inclusive development agenda towards 2015 and beyond" held in New York on 23 September 2013, as an effort to promote disability-inclusive development and the commitment of the international community to the advancement of the rights of all persons which is deeply rooted in the purposes and principles of the United Nations Charter and the Universal Declaration of Human Rights.
-The Heads of State and Government recognized persons with disabilities as agents and beneficiaries of development goals as well as to the implementation of 2030 Agenda for Sustainable Development and other internationally agreed develop goals with persons with disabilities;
+The Heads of State and Government recognized persons with disabilities as agents and beneficiaries of development and acknowledged their contribution to the realization of the millennium development goals as well as to the implementation of 2030 Agenda for Sustainable Development and other internationally agreed develop goals with persons with disabilities: